trckr/trckr-documentation/index.md

 ### Constraints

-* Time: Development only until week 20
+* Time: Development only until week 20.
+* Meetings: Daily standup meetings are not possible, due to working hours of the team members.
-* Team size: limited amount of team members (three frontend- and three backend-developers)
+* Team size: limited amount of team members (three frontend- and three backend-developers).

 ## Deployment

-* Description of the deployment
+* Description of the deployment.

 ## Decision Log